Stackclash/5e-vault/5. Mechanics/Races/Genasi Air (MPMM).md

 You know the [[5.
 Mechanics/Spells/Shocking Grasp.md\|shocking grasp]] cantrip.
 Starting at 3rd level, you can cast the [[5.
 Mechanics/Spells/Feather Fall.md\|feather fall]] spell with this trait, without requiring a material component.
 Starting 5th level, you can also cast the [[5.
 Mechanics/Spells/Levitate.md\|levitate]] spell with this trait, without requiring a material component.
 Once you cast [[5.
 Mechanics/Spells/Feather Fall.md\|feather fall]] or [[5.
 Mechanics/Spells/Levitate.md\|levitate]] with this trait, you can't cast that spell with it again until you finish a long rest.
 You can also cast either of those spells using any spell slots you have of the appropriate level.

 Intelligence, Wisdom, or Charisma is your spellcasting ability for these spells when you cast them with this trait (choose when you select this race).

+## Description

+Tracing their ancestry to the genies of the Elemental Planes, each genasi can tap into the power of one of the elements.
+Air, earth, fire, and water—these are the four pillars of the Material Plane and the four types of genasi.
+Some genasi are direct descendants of a genie, while others were born to non-genasi parents who lived near a place suffused by a genie's magic.

+A typical genasi has a life span of 120 years.